cshum/raco/README.md

 [![Build Status](https://travis-ci.org/cshum/caco.svg?branch=master)](https://travis-ci.org/cshum/caco)

-Many existing flow-control libraries such as [co](https://github.com/tj/co), require wrapping callback functions into promises to be usable, which creates unnecessary complication.
+Many existing flow-control libraries such as [co](https://github.com/tj/co), assumes promises to be the lowest denominator of async handling.
+Callback functions require promisify to be compatible, which creates unnecessary complication.

-In caco, both callbacks and promises are 'yieldable'.
+In caco, both callbacks and promises are yieldable.
-Resulting function can be used by both callbacks and promises.
+Resulting function can also be used by both callbacks and promises.
 This enables a powerful control flow while maintaining compatibility.

 ```bash